Silicone Gel Shaped “Gummy Bear” Breast Implants

 The gel in a traditional silicone implant has a give to it.
 When the implant is in the vertical position, the gel gradually shifts toward the bottom; therefore silicone gel does not perform well in a shaped implant.

-In contrast, the silicone in gummy bear implants is form stable, meaning it is more viscous.
+In contrast, the silicone in gummy bear implants is form stable, meaning it holds its shape.
 The silicone gel does not flow, the implant has an anatomic (tear-drop) shape, and it maintains its shape in all positions.
 The shell does not fold, either.
 Thus the upper pole remains full even in the upright position and there is minimal rippling.

 Why are these implants called gummy bear implants?